nathanjchan/predict-handwritten-numbers/README.md

-# Predict Handwritten Numbers (with k-nearest-neighbors machine learning)
+# Predict Handwritten Numbers
+Using k-nearest-neighbors machine learning

 ## Info
-A set of R scripts that predicts handwritten numbers.
-Uses k-nearest-neighbors machine learning algorithm.
-Predicts numbers with 95% accuracy.
+Uses k-nearest-neighbors machine learning algorithm coded by hand to predict handwritten numbers with 95% accuracy.

 ## Purpose
 Demonstrate fluency in R and theoretical understanding of machine learning algorithms.